 When people hear this information, they often imagine that the text has been hopelessly corrupted, just like the final message in the telephone game.
-However, the telephone game is actually a poor analogy for the transmission of the New Testament.
+However, as illustrated below, the telephone game is actually a poor analogy for the transmission of the New Testament.

 In the telephone game, each person in the chain passes the message on to only one other person.
 For this reason, a change introduced by any one person will propagate through the entire chain.
 Furthermore, the message is only reported by the final person in the chain.
 Thus the original message is lost beyond recovery.

 However, as Christianity spread throughout the Roman world, New Testament manuscripts were copied multiple times.
 For this reason, a change introduced by any one scribe could only affect a portion of the tradition.
 Furthermore, while only one person reports the message in the telephone game, over 5,000 Greek manuscripts have survived.
 Thus, while the original documents are lost, the original text is preserved within the manuscript tradition and can be recovered by textual critics.
 (Textual critics are scholars who compare variant readings in order to reconstruct the oldest version of the text.)

 In a modern edition of the Greek New Testament, you will find the reconstructed text on which your English translation is based.
-However, you will also find below the text a list of the variant readings that are preserved in the manuscripts.
+However, you will also find below the text a list of the variant readings preserved in the manuscripts.
 (This list of variants is called the critical apparatus.)
 To be sure, scholars occasionally disagree on which reading is to be preferred.
 The key point, however, is that the original reading has not been lost.
 The original reading is preserved either in the reconstructed text or in the critical apparatus.